-KIPP Comienza's program.
+KIPP Ignite strives to develop the whole child and physical education is an important component of our instructional program.
 Physical education classes develop the students' motor skills while promoting good health habits that will have a significant effect on students' overall well-being.
 In addition, students develop sportsmanship and teamwork skills.
 Physical education lessons are driven by measurable objectives linked towards mastering the grade-level standards in physical education set forth by the state of California.
-KIPP Comienza students will receive physical education one or two times per week depending on grade level.
+Ignite students receive physical education one or two times per week depending on grade level.